 The following Booking Conditions together with our Before You Sail Information form the basis of your contract.
 All bookings are subject to these booking conditions.

-The following Booking Conditions together with our General Information form the basis of your contract.
-All bookings are subject to these booking conditions.
 The parties to that contract are yourself and either Celebrity Cruises Inc. of Miami, Florida or RCL Cruises Ltd. who shall accept legal responsibility for the proper performance of this contract as set out below.
 You will be advised of the relevant contracting party at the time of booking and/or in our confirmation invoice.
 In these booking conditions, ‘you’ and ‘your’ means all persons named on a booking and ‘we’, ‘us’ and ‘ourselves’ means either Celebrity Cruises Inc. or RCL Cruises Ltd. RCL Cruises Ltd is a UK registered company (company number 07366612) and sales and marketing agent of Celebrity Cruises Inc. doing business as Celebrity Cruises with principal place of business and registered office address at Building 3, The Heights, Brooklands, Weybridge, Surrey KT13 0NY.

 Please note: if you have booked one of our cruises to the Galapagos Islands onboard Celebrity Xpedition® Class ships the tour operator of the part of the cruise holiday that starts in Quito is Islas Galapagos Turismo y Vapores C.A. (‘IGTV’), an Ecuador company, and that company will also be a party to your contract along with Celebrity Cruises Inc.